MoserMichael/teach-your-children-well/bauhaus-design.md

 You see that things were really getting better, the world was getting richer - ever since 1764, when James Watt invented the steam engine.

-Here is a steam engine can create a lot of new energy.
+Here is a steam engine, it can create a lot of energy!

 ![](media/steam-engine.jpeg)

-You burn coal, the fire then warms water that turns into steam, this steam has a lot of energy, and it moves the machine forward!
+You burn coal, the fire then warms water that turns into steam, this steam has a lot of energy and pressure, and it move the machine forward!

 Here is how a steam engine works: